Terminal Operations

 Settings:

-- Set offline time limit (hours, not days)
+- Set the offline time limit in hours, not days

 Quick Diagnostic Steps

-- Swap with known-good terminal to isolate issue
+- Swap with a known-good terminal to work out whether it's the unit or the connection

-- Contact processor support with terminal ID ready
+- Call processor support with the terminal ID already in front of you

 Employee Access and Training